Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Setup and main results

+In many practical situations the quantum device is a non-integrable, quantum chaotic system.
+We expect that in such cases a qualitative description can be obtained by assuming that $V$ is a random matrix.
+This assumption leads to a statistical theory for the many body wave functions in Eqs. (\ref{H}, \ref{H0}) \cite{Nation2018},

-where summations are understood to be taken from $1$ to $2{\cal N}_B$, the dimension of the probe + device Hilbert space.
-Here we have $H_0$ diagonalized by the non-interacting basis $|\phi_\alpha\rangle$ and $V$ is approximated by a random matrix from the Gaussian Orthogonal Ensemble (GOE), appropriately scaled by a coupling strength $g$.
-Later on we will relax these approximations.
+where summations are understood to be taken from $1$ to $2{\cal N}_B$, the dimension of the Hilbert space of the device.
+We will refer to $c_\mu(\alpha)$ as quantum chaotic or random wave functions.
+We assume that $V$ belongs to the Gaussian Orthogonal Ensemble (GOE), appropriately scaled by a coupling strength $g$.
 In Ref. \cite{Nation2018} we showed that this model can be solved and it allows us to calculate matrix elements in the interacting basis.